 Using Access Control Systems For More Than Just Security

-It is common understanding that an Access Control System is a security measure installed to safeguard the fort, however, contrary to popular belief today's Access Control Systems can do a lot more than just restrict unauthorized access.
+It is a common understanding that an Access Control System is a security measure installed to safeguard the fort.
+However, contrary to popular belief today's Access Control Systems can do a lot more than just restrict unauthorized access.
 Let's take a look at the various new features a highly integrated Access Control System can provide.

 Tracking each individual's work hours has become a necessity whether you're a multi-national conglomerate or a budding organization.
-While Access Control Systems have the ability to permit you into the building, they also keep track of the date and time on which you entered or exited the building.
-This log can later be used to calculate the hours of service an employee has provided in a given time period.
+While Access Control Systems can permit you into the building, they also keep track of the date and time on which you entered or exited the building.
+This log can later be used to calculate the hours of service an employee has provided in a given period.
 An Access Control System can provide an accurate analysis of a person’s work hours, track leaves, emergency leaves, vacations, decide the payroll, and help narrow down a culprit if an incident has occurred in the vicinity.
-This feature is perfect for hotels that provide 24-hour service, where customers can check-in and check-out anytime, and employees, who work in various shifts throughout the day.
+This feature is perfect for hotels that provide 24-hour service, where customers can check-in and check-out anytime, and employees work in various shifts throughout the day.

 Multiple Levels of Security Access: